olasunboESQ/LITA_CAPSTONE_PROJECT/README.md

 Slicers for Product and Region was added to create and interesting report and dashboard

-### FINDINGS AND RECOMMENDATION
+### FINDINGS & RECOMMENDATIONS

- ### Prouct Performance :
+ #### Prouct Performance

- -  Hat has the highest sales with a total of 15, 929 showing a strong and steady demand.
+ - My analysis reveals that 'Hat' has the highest sales with a total of 15,929 showing a strong and steady market demand.
  - Shoes generated the most revenue with a total of 613,380.
+ - There is room for sales improvement by conducting regular customer feedbacks in order to know why some products are raking in low sales.

-### Regional Performance:
+#### Regional Performance

-- Amongst the four (4) regions, South had the most sales with a total 927,820 while West generated the lowest sales with a total of 300,345.
+- Amongst the four (4) regions in the dataset, South had the most sales with a total 927,820 while West generated the lowest sales with a total of 300,345.
+- This shows that there need for sales awareness to be created in the West region in order to boost their sales.

-### Monthly Sales Trend:
+#### Monthly Sales Trend

 - Sales were higher in the month of February of both year 2023 and 2024 while in year 2023 April sales was the lowest with a total sales of 7,425 and in year 2024 July had the lowest sales with a total of 37,200.
+- There is need for the organization to coduct a sales poll in order to know why sales are particularly low in April of 2023 and 2024 this will give an insight into how sales can be boosted in those months in the coming year.